tomekw/hikari-cp/README.md

 ## Future plans

-* I'm still learning Clojure and this is my first public Clojure project
+* I'm still learning Clojure and this is my first public project in this language
 * Add proper documentation
 * Write tests
 * Use [Prismatic/schema](https://github.com/Prismatic/schema) to
   validate the configuration options
 * Handle configuration errors
+* (Probably) learn to write more idiomatic Clojure
+* Support Heroku's `DATABASE_URL` with `datasource-from-url`

 I won't be available on-line until 08.09.2014!